These light and airy chocolate cheesecake bars are the perfect healthy dessert for both chocolate and cheesecake lovers.

 It also works if you want to make them crustless, although they are a little more delicate that way and should probably be eaten with a fork.

 Chocolate Mousse Cheesecake Bars

-- 2/3 cup plain yogurt, such as coconutmilk yogurt
+- 2/3 cup yogurt or coconut cream

 - 1/2 tsp pure vanilla extract